 Earnings Per Share Basic earnings per share is calculated by dividing net income by the weighted average number of shares outstanding during the reported period.
 The calculation of diluted earnings per share is similar to basic earnings per share, except that the weighted average number of shares outstanding includes the dilution from potential shares added from stock options and restricted stock awards.
+When calculating potential diluted earnings per share, the Company includes the potential windfall or shortfall tax benefits as part of the assumed proceeds from exercises of stock options.
+The Company uses the tax law ordering approach to determine the potential utilization of windfall benefits.
 Please refer to Note 8 of Notes to Consolidated Financial Statements for share information on NCR's stock compensation plans.